techjoseneto/Journey-of-the-Brave-Priest-to-the-Goth-Manor-RISC-V-Assembly/README.md

-# Wuthering-Ghosts-RISC-V-Assembly
+# Journey-of-the-Brave-Priest-to-the-Goth-Manor-RISC-V-Assembly
-Wuthering Ghosts: a RISC-V assembly game for the Introduction to Computer Systems course (by computer science students at the University of Brasília)
+Journey of the Brave Priest to the Goth Manor: a RISC-V assembly game for the Introduction to Computer Systems course (by computer science students at the University of Brasília)